 There is sooooo much chemistry in ceramic clay bodies and even more in glaze design and glaze formulation.
 From metal oxidation states, electron excitation and relaxation, d-orbital splitting (and f orbital splitting, ssshhhhh), opacifiers, vitrification, and variations in wavelength transmission for color, I'm hooked.
 Pottery is this beautiful, perfect blend of chemistry and art.

-I am hammering out glazes with various a rare earth metals -- for dichroic glaze effects.
+I am still using and loving glazes with various rare earth metals -- for dichroic glaze effects.
 From blue to lavender to pink, the light source under which this glaze is held modifies the red and blue transmission bands in the glaze and thus the color we see.
 In the image above, you can see the two colors of the neodymium separate, as they are diffracted by a sealed glass window into separate blue and pink images.
 SCIENCE!!

 More can be read about the Alexandrite effect here.